MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 -   Always On Failover Cluster Instances (FCIs)
 -   [Log Shipping](sql-server-linux-use-log-shipping.md)

 On Windows Server, FCIs in all configurations always require an underlying Windows Server failover cluster (WSFC).
-Depending on the deployment scenario, an AG usually requires an underlying WSFC, with the exception being the new None variant in SQL Server 2017 that is discussed later in this paper.
+Depending on the deployment scenario, an AG usually requires an underlying WSFC, with the exception being the new None variant in SQL Server 2017 that is discussed [later in this article].
 A WSFC does not exist in Linux.
 How clustering is implemented in Linux is discussed in the section [Pacemaker for Always On Availability Groups and Failover Cluster Instances on Linux](#pacemaker-for-always-on-availability-groups-and-failover-cluster-instances-on-linux).

 ## A quick Linux primer
 While some Linux installations may be installed with an interface, most are not, meaning that nearly everything at the OS layer is done via command line.
 The common term for this command line in the Linux world is a *bash shell*.

 In Linux, many commands need to be executed with elevated privileges, much like many things need to be done in Windows Server as an administrator.
 There are two main methods to execute with elevated privileges:
 1. Run in the context of the proper user.
 To change to a different user, use the command `su`.
 If `su` is executed on its own without a username, as long as you know the password, you will now be in a shell as *root*.
 2. The more common and security conscious way to run things is to use `sudo` before executing anything.
-Many of the examples in this paper use `sudo`.
+Many of the examples in this article use `sudo`.

 Some common commands, each of which have various switches and options that can be researched online:
 -   `cd` – change the directory